-Preparation is key to getting the most out of an information interview.
-People are generally happy to talk about what they do and how they do it, especially with someone who shares their interests or passions, but do not waste their time (or your time!) by arriving to the interview without doing your homework.
-Know how to articulate your values, interests, and skills as well as and how these relate to the career field represented by the person(s) you are interviewing.
+Preparation is key to getting the most out of a job shadowing or information interview experience.
+People are generally happy to talk about what they do and how they do it, especially with someone who shares their interests or passions, but do not waste their time (or your time!) by arriving to the job shadow or interview without doing your homework.
+Know how to articulate your values, interests, and skills, as well as how these relate to the career field represented by the person(s) you are shadowing/interviewing.

-Research the career area and organization of the person you'll be interviewing.
+Research the career area and organization of the person you are shadowing/interviewing.
 Check materials in The Career Center, Strozier, and other local libraries for print information.
 If no print materials are available, you may want to call and ask the organization to send you any literature they might have (annual report, promotional brochures, etc.).
 Also, check the Internet for any websites associated with the organization or career field in which you're interested.

-Know exactly what kinds of information you want and have a list of questions in mind.
-Generally, do not ask personal questions regarding topics like your interviewee's salary, benefits, or other sensitive topics.
+Know exactly what type of information you want and have a list of questions in mind.
+Generally, do not ask personal questions regarding topics like the professional's salary, benefits, or other sensitive topics.
 Keep questions professional and try not to ask for information that can routinely be found elsewhere.